-- 4. Volunteers and Contractors (PREA Standard 115.32) - a.
-All RIDOC volunteers and contractors who have contact with inmates shall be trained on their responsibilities relating to RIDOC's sexual abuse and sexual harassment prevention, detection and response policies and procedures. - b.
-This training shall include, but not be limited to; - (1) notification of RIDOC's zero tolerance mandate regarding sexual abuse and sexual harassment of inmates; - (2) the consequences of such actions; and - (3) how to report such incidents. - 5.
+- 4. Volunteers, Contractors, and Interns (PREA Standard 115.32) - a.
+All RIDOC volunteers, contractors, and interns who have contact with inmates shall be trained on their responsibilities relating to RIDOC's sexual abuse and sexual harassment prevention, detection and response policies and procedures. - b.
+This training shall include, but not be limited to; - (1) notification of RIDOC's zero tolerance mandate regarding sexual abuse and sexual harassment of inmates; - (2) the consequences of such actions; and

+- (3) how to report such incidents. - 5.
 Investigators (PREA Standard 115.34) - a.
-All staff in RIDOC's SIU and OI shall receive specialized training in conducting sexual abuse and sexual harassment investigations in a prison setting in addition to the standard RIDOC employee PREA training.
-The SIU and OI staff shall follow the most recent version of the RIDOC Standard Operating Procedure (SOP); PREA Investigations.

-- b.
-This training shall include, but not be limited to: - (1) techniques for interviewing sexual abuse victims; - (2) proper use of Miranda and Garrity warnings; - (3) sexual abuse evidence collection in a prison setting; and - (4) the criteria and evidence required to substantiate a case for administrative action or prosecution referral.

-6. Medical and Mental Health Care (PREA Standard 115.35)

-- a.
-All full-time and part-time medical and mental health practitioners who regularly work in facilities shall receive specialized training related to sexual abuse and sexual harassment in addition to the standard RIDOC PREA training, for employees or for contractors and volunteers depending upon the practitioner's status. - b.
+All staff in RIDOC's SIU and OI shall receive specialized training in conducting sexual abuse and sexual harassment investigations in a prison setting in addition to the standard RIDOC employee PREA training. - b.
+This training shall include, but not be limited to: - (1) techniques for interviewing sexual abuse victims; - (2) proper use of Miranda and Garrity warnings; - (3) sexual abuse evidence collection in a prison setting; and - (4) the criteria and evidence required to substantiate a case for administrative action or prosecution referral. - 6.
+Medical and Mental Health Care (PREA Standard 115.35) - a.
+All full-time and part-time medical and mental health practitioners who regularly work in facilities shall receive specialized training related to sexual abuse and sexual harassment in addition to the standard RIDOC PREA training, for employees or for contractors, volunteers and interns depending upon the practitioner's status. - b.
 This training shall include, but not be limited to: - (1) how to detect and assess signs of sexual abuse and sexual harassment; - (2) how to preserve physical evidence of sexual abuse; - (3) how to respond effectively and professionally to victims of sexual abuse and sexual harassment; - (4) how and to whom to report allegations or suspicions of sexual abuse and sexual harassment.